ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 Make the most of your Twinkie.
 AK is even more tricked-out.
 Garand is more accurate and lasts longer.

-_Note: Garand may currently have a bug preventing its damage being buffed by Soft Points, so it's always a 2-STK.
-If this is fixed the Garand buffs can be removed._

 - Class:
   - [x] Increased movement speed (75 > 80)
   - [x] Increased climb speed (30 > 35)